HubSteven/3ds_ir/README.md

 The script supports reading and writing to an Amiibo binary.

 3ds.py is used to sniff the IR data between the NFC adapter and 3DS.
-The colors indicates the data layer of the data.
+The colors indicate the data layer of the data.
 The packets are already exor decrypted in python.

 More info at https://www.3dbrew.org/wiki/NFC_adapter and https://gbatemp.net/threads/3ds-ir-amiibo-reader-hacked-better-late-than-never.538459/